IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/unit_models/mscontactor.rst

         Block associated with this property package.""",
             ),
         )
-        # Add any addiitonal configuration arguments you want
+        # Add any additional configuration arguments you want

         def build(self):
             super().build()